Stabilization of intersection Betti numbers for moduli spaces of one-dimensional sheaves on surfaces: Singular loci of relative compactified Jacobians

 \subsubsection{Smoothness from local versality}

-Let $\pi_B:\cC_B\to B$ be a family of reduced planar curves, i.e., a proper and flat morphism whose fibers are reduced curves with at worst planar singularities.
+Let $\pi_B:\cC_B\to B$ be a family of reduced, locally planar curves, i.e., a proper and flat morphism whose fibers are reduced curves with at worst planar singularities.
 Assume that $B$ is a smooth variety.
-There is a natural map, called the local Kodaira--Spencer map:
+There is a natural map (cf.~ \cite[Ch.~II, Lemma~1.20, Exercise~1.4.4]{GLS07})